-- xtzap -a Use to update all components. - xtzap -blade Use when only blade types need to be updated. - xtzap -t Use when only a single type needs to be updated.
-On larger systems, this can be a significant time savings. - If the output of checking the firmware shows that only a specific type needs to be updated, then use the t option with that type.
+xtzap -t Use when only a single type needs to be updated.
+On larger systems, this can be a significant time savings.

+If the output of checking the firmware shows that only a specific type needs to be updated, then use the - t option with that type.
 This example uses the node_bios type (a blade-level component).

-'''

 crayadm@smw> xtzap -t node bios s0

-'''